Angier church suffers major damage when roof collapses

 Harnett County building inspectors have condemned the portion of the church that collapsed.

-Firefighters were not able to get far enough into the building to see what could be saved.
+Firefighters were not able to get far enough into the building, which dates to the 1920s, to see what could be saved.

+"We can get another building and we're going to rebuild," Hockaday said.
+"This is not the end.
+This is just a new beginning for us."